 Indicator Definition Additional boundary Unit Industrial operations (including mining) certified to OHSAS 18001 (sites certified to ISO 45001 included, excl.
 AMNS India) Calculation: % of major steel and mining sites which, through audit by an external certified body, have been granted the OHSAS 18001:2007 or the new ISO 45001 certificate from an authorised certification body.
 'Major sites' refers to sites where more than five million hours are worked during the year and therefore excludes small sites and non-industrial sites such as London and St Denis, Paris.
 All major sites report figures on a monthly basis.
 This data is recorded and extracted from the databases H&S Cube (MD4BI)/REX server.
-This OHSAS data was fully recorded/revalidated in 2019, following the previous audit in 2011-2012, through individual correspondence with each site.
+OHSAS 18001 and ISO 45001 certification is renewed every 3 years.
 Major sites % Independently assured by DNV Employees covered by collective bargaining agreements Percentage of employees, being exempts or non-exempts, covered by a Collective Labour Agreement (CLA).
-Sites in consolidated financial statement % Number of strikes exceeding 1 week in duration A strike is defined as a work stoppage caused by mass refusal of employees to perform work, in response to a labour dispute.
-Sites in consolidated financial statement Number
+Sites where ArcelorMittal manages HR processes % Number of strikes exceeding 1 week in duration A strike is defined as a work stoppage caused by mass refusal of employees to perform work, in response to a labour dispute.
+Sites where ArcelorMittal manages HR processes Number

-Indicator Definition Additional boundary Unit Training hours per employee The number of employee training hours divided by the for equivalent number of employees.
-This figure is derived for total number of hours spent on training initiatives occurred across the whole group divided by the total full-time equivalent number of employees at those sites from white data has been consolidated.
-It includes Arcelor Mittal University, online, on the job, onsite and external training programmes.
+Indicator Definition Additional boundary Unit Training hours per employee The number of employee training hours divided by the futime equivalent number of employees.
+This figure is derived from the total number of hours spent on training initiative occurring across the whole group divided by the total fultime equivalent number of employees at those sites from which data has been consolidated.
+It includes Arcelor Mir University, online, on the job, onsite and external training programmes.
 This number excludes subcontractors and apprentices.
-It includes health and safety, leadership ar management, induction, language, compliance, vocation technical and functional training.
-Other training types a additionally specified. rom the ing ch Sites in consolidated financial statement Hours Women in management positions Percentage of Managers and above positions with women incumbent.
-Number of female incumbents in manager positions Sites in consolidated financial statement % (manager and above positions) Total number of incumbents in manager positions x100 Manager turnover rate Percentage of Managers and above people who have left the company on a voluntary basis during the year.
-Sites in consolidated financial statement % Managers who left on a voluntary basis x100 Average management population during the year XIUU
+It includes health and safety, leadership an management, induction, language, compliance, vocation technical and functional training.
+Other training types an additionally specified. red es II- n ttal d onal, Sites where ArcelorMittal manages HR processes Hours Women in management positions (manager Percentage of Managers and above positions (Manager General Managers, Vice Presidents and Executive Vice Presidents) with women incumbent.
+Number of female incumbents in manager positions s, x100 Sites where ArcelorMittal manages HR processes % Independently assured by DNV and above positions) Total number of incumbents in manager positions XIOO Women on the Group management Percentage of women on the Group management comm Number of women on the Group management committee Group management committee % committee Total number of members of the group management committee x100 Manager turnover rate Percentage of Managers and above people who have left the company on a voluntary basis during the year.
+Sites where ArcelorMittal manages HR % Managers who left on a voluntary basis 100 processes x100

+Average management population during the year

-Section 2 - Reporting methodology by indicator Outcome 1: Safe, healthy, quality working lives for our people
+Outcome 1: Safe, healthy, quality working lives for our people